crankycyclops/trogdor-pp/src/nodejs/trogdord/README.md

 ### Getting a Specific Entity in a Game

-Game.getEntity() returns a specific entity in the game.
+Game.getEntity(name) returns a specific entity in the game.

 Example: